 P&G Beauty acquires Mielle Organics

-The firm reiterates its support for black businessmen who support black women.
+The beauty giants reiterated its support for Black businesses that support Black women.

 MORE IN THIS SECTION

-Although many of the users of these products did not initially receive these news positively, arguing that this would surely imply changes to the original formula, the two firms assured that the ingredients will not be altered and that this association, pending regulatory approval, will serve to accelerate the hair care brand's access to more women like them around the world.
+Although many who use Mielle did not initially receive these news of its acquisition by P&G Beauty well, arguing that this would surely imply changes to the original formula, the two companies assured that the ingredients will not be altered and that the partnership, pending regulatory approval, will serve to accelerate the hair care brand's access to more women like them around the world.

-In addition to a $10 million shared commitment between Mielle and P&G, pledging to expand the impact of Mielle Cares, a nonprofit organization whose goal is to provide resources and support to advance education and economic opportunity in African American and Latino communities, the firm will continue to be led by its co-founders Monique and Melvin Rodriguez, as CEO and COO, respectively, and will operate as an independent subsidiary of P&G Beauty.
+The deal also features an additional $10 million shared commitment between Mielle and P&G, pledging to expand the impact of Mielle Cares, a nonprofit organization with the goal to provide resources and support to advance education and economic opportunity in African American and Latino communities.
+Mielle will also continue to be led by its co-founders Monique and Melvin Rodriguez, as CEO and COO, respectively, and will operate as an independent subsidiary of P&G Beauty.

 “From the moment we stepped into P&G, we saw a diverse team of leaders who share our values and vision for innovation, education and community empowerment, including several Black leaders who play a key role in the hair care and beauty businesses.
 This partnership gives Mielle an opportunity to serve more textured hair consumers with the great products and formulas that our community loves,” said Monique Rodríguez.